Dialpad LogoDialpad Logo Icon

 3. Performance monitoring tools

-Lastly, make sure that your contact center is equipped with performance monitoring tools to observe, track, and log operations, performance, and any irregularities or shrinkage issues as they arise.
+Lastly, make sure that your contact centre is equipped with performance monitoring tools to observe, track, and log operations, performance, and any irregularities or shrinkage issues as they arise.
 After all, how else would you be able to tell if you’re tracking well against your customer satisfaction goals?

 Playvox scheduling